leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \usepackage[a-1b]{pdfx}
 ```

 Including the [`pdfx` package](https://ctan.org/pkg/pdfx) with the `a-1b` option tells LaTeX to produce the specific kind of PDF that the library requires: PDF/A. A PDF/A is a special kind of PDF meant for **a**rchival, which is different from a regular PDF in three ways.
 First, it includes metadata for indexing, which you must specify in a file called `dissertation.xmpdata` (see below).
-Second, it includes all the data necessary to reproduce the document well into the future, for example, it embeds the fonts used in the document.
+Second, it includes all the data necessary to reproduce the document well into the future; for example, it embeds the fonts used in the document.
 And third, it doesn’t contain interactive content such as video, audio, JavaScript, and so forth.

-For technical reasons, the `pdfx` package can’t guarantee that the produced PDF complies to the PDF/A standard, so you must validate the generated document yourself.
+For technical reasons, the `pdfx` package can’t guarantee that the produced PDF complies to the PDF/A standard, so you must validate it yourself.
 The golden standard for this kind of validation is [Adobe Acrobat Pro DC](https://acrobat.adobe.com/us/en/acrobat/acrobat-pro.html), which includes a tool called **Preflight** capable of detecting problems and fixing them.
 But Adobe Acrobat Pro DC is paid, so you may prefer to use an [online validator](https://www.pdf-online.com/osa/validate.aspx) instead.
 Beware that these alternative tools may not be completely accurate.

 <p align="center">
 <img alt="PDF/A validation online" src="docs/pdfa-validation.png" width="832" />